 There is currently no standard protocol or criteria for diagnosing axial involvement in PsA, but research is underway to develop one.

 - biologic drugs or disease-modifying anti-rheumatic drugs (DMARDs), which target specific parts of the immune system to prevent inflammation

 - corticosteroid injections, which can reduce inflammation and swelling

-- physical therapy to retain flexibility in the spine
+- doing physical therapy to maintain flexibility in the spine

-Physical therapy and exercise can help a person with psoriatic arthritis maintain or regain mobility and flexibility.
+Physical therapy and exercise can help a person with PsA maintain or regain mobility and flexibility.

 A physical therapist can advise people on the best exercises.

 People with PsA can also benefit from regular exercise when symptoms allow.